 Dean Willow Bay

-Bay has increased Annenberg’s public engagement around critical issues such as the role of communication technology in advancing equity and access, digital media literacy, gender equity in media and communication, and sports and social change.
-A skilled television interviewer, Bay has also led conversations with a number of global influencers, including former U.S. Secretary of State Hillary Clinton, Microsoft CEO Satya Nadella and His Holiness the Dalai Lama.
-She has also attracted highly visible speakers to campus, including Jorge Ramos, Oprah Winfrey and Maverick Carter.
+Bay has increased USC Annenberg’s public engagement around critical issues such as media innovation, the role of communication technology in the public interest, digital media literacy, and sports and social change.
+She has attracted highly visible speakers to campus, including leaders in business, sports, communication, journalism, public policy, and climate.

-Prior to her role as dean, Bay spent three years as director of the USC Annenberg School of Journalism (2014–'17) and guided the 2014 launch of the state-of-the-art media center in Wallis Annenberg Hall, a newsroom, classroom and incubator of new ideas open to students across the university.
-During that time, she also introduced the school’s new Bachelor of Arts in Journalism degree program and welcomed the first cohort of the school’s nine-month Master of Science in Journalism program.
+Prior to her role as dean, Bay spent three years as director of the USC Annenberg School of Journalism (2014–17), guiding the launch of the state-of-the-art media center in Wallis Annenberg Hall, introducing the school’s new Bachelor of Arts in Journalism degree program and welcoming the first cohort of the school’s nine-month Master of Science in Journalism program.

 Bay’s academic and industry engagement is focused on the intersection of media, technology and business.
 Building on research from her first book, Talking to Your Kids in Tough Times: How to Answer Your Child’s Questions about the World We Live In (Warner Books, 2003), she is the co-author of a series of global research reports on the impact of mobile technologies on teens and parents titled “The New Normal.”

-Bay came to USC Annenberg from her post as senior editor and senior strategic advisor of The Huffington Post, where she managed editorial content and growth initiatives for the pioneering online news site.
+Bay came to USC Annenberg from her post as senior editor and senior strategic advisor of The Huffington Post, where she managed editorial content and growth initiatives.
 Her prominent broadcast experience includes reporting and anchoring for ABC News’ Good Morning America/Sunday and serving as a correspondent for Good Morning America and World News Weekend.
 She was the first woman to co-anchor CNN’s flagship daily financial news program Moneyline.
-At NBC, she co-hosted NBA Inside Stuff, the NBA's weekly magazine show, and served as a correspondent for the Today Show.
 In addition, she was a special correspondent for Bloomberg TV and host of Women to Watch, a primetime program that profiled the next generation of women leaders.
+Across her career, Bay has interviewed a number of global influencers, including former U.S. Secretary of State Hillary Clinton, Microsoft CEO Satya Nadella and His Holiness the Dalai Lama.

 Originally from New York, Bay graduated cum laude from the University of Pennsylvania with a BA in literature and received her MBA from New York University’s Stern School of Business.